 Lewys stared down at the map with the stone resting on it.
 “Yes,” he sighed.
 “We will be going west in the morning.
 I heard from Cousin Lerrys.
 He needs to leave Ironlyn.
 The local Proctor is getting suspicious of him because so many Magi have disappeared in the area surrounding Ironlyn.
 We will go home.
 That village is on the way.
 If your sister is there, we will find her.”

 Rebecca nodded.
 “We will be ready.”

-“I need to go into the village tomorrow and pick up the supplies I ordered.
-You three stay will here and pack up so we can leave when I return,” Lewys instructed.
+“I need to go into Joppa tomorrow and pick up the supplies I ordered.
+You three will stay here and pack up so we can leave when I return,” Lewys instructed.

-Breakfast the next morning was quiet.
-Lewys put a pack saddle on one of the herd mares, saddle Sunrise and left for the village outside the Trade Station, while his grandchildren began the process of packing the two wagons.
+Breakfast was a subdued meal.
+Afterwards, Lewys put a pack saddle on one of the mares, saddled his stallion, Sunrise and left for Joppa, the village outside the Trade Station.
+His grandchildren began packing the two wagons for the journey.
 It was a complicated process.
-The limited space meant that everything stowed for traveling had to go in exactly the right place or it wouldn’t all fit.
+The limited space meant that everything had to be stowed in exactly the right place or it wouldn’t all fit.